 Hit the streets

-If you like architecture, you’ll love Bologna.
+Bologna is one of the best places to visit in Italy and if you like architecture, you’ll love it there.
 Most of the buildings are painted in different shades of red and orange and some of them – in yellow.
 There are shutters on the windows to protect from the heat during the day and front doors are quite big.

 One of the things I was impressed with was the fact that in Bologna the sidewalks are covered almost everywhere.
 Some of the passages are so beautiful that feels like you are in a museum not out on the street.